SSH Keys: How to Protect the Neglected with Privileged Identity Management

 Unfortunately, SSH key management is commonly overlooked and neglected.
 These SSH keys should be treated with the same security and care as privileged account credentials if your organization uses them.
 It’s common for users to simply store SSH keys on their local storage with no protection, making them vulnerable to theft.
 Many application and scripts are hardcoded to use SSH keys to communicate to.

 In February of this year, cloud infrastructure hosting company Linode, LLC came dangerously close to causing a major breach for their clients.
 The company provided a common Ubuntu Linux cloud image to customers that utilized identical SSH keys, leaving the servers vulnerable to man-in-the-middle attacks.
 More recently on June 2nd, GitHub, an online project repository, revoked an “unknown number of cryptographic keys” when CloudFlare engineer Ben Cox discovered that a nearly decade-old vulnerability had left a “statistically significant” number of SSH keys vulnerable.
 Cox stated that the official repositories of Python, Spotify, and the UK Government we’re likely accessed using the compromised keys.

 Let CyberSheath’s engineers help your organization establish an appropriate and effective SSH key management solution.
-You can learn more about our approach by viewing our Privileged Access Management service area or clicking the button below to download our detailed Privileged Access Management datasheet.
+You can learn more about our approach by viewing our Privileged Access Management service area.